osaraivamatheus/introduction_to_ml/README.md

-# Introduction to Sklearn models: a kaggle competition
+# Introduction to classification modelling: a kaggle competition

-This repository was created to introduce machine learning modeling with scikit learn for begginers.
+This repository was created to introduce machine learning modeling process begginers.
 For this purpose, a Kaggle competition is used to explain what are the most classical steps in a classification modelling problem.

+The python scripts and jupyter notebooks created uses many methods from libraries like [Pandas](https://pandas.pydata.org/), [Numpy](https://numpy.org/) as [Scikit Learn](https://scikit-learn.org/stable/).

 ## The problem